thinkocapo/breakpad-tools/README.md

 # <macos> | <linux> | <windows>
 cd breakpad-tools/macos
 make all

+# note, the above command currently is failing, see next section for fix
 ```

 ### Obtain debug symbols and upload them (a.k.a.
 DSYM or debug information files)